OpenNebula/docs/source/deployment/cloud_design/vmware_cloud_architecture.rst

 VMware Cloud Architecture
 ================================================================================

 OpenNebula is intended for companies willing to create a self-service cloud environment on top of their VMware infrastructure without having to abandon their investment in VMware and retool the entire stack.
-In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features — such as vMotion, HA or DRS scheduling — provided by the VMware vSphere product family.
+In these environments, OpenNebula seamlessly integrates with existing vCenter infrastructures to leverage advanced features — such as vMotion, HA, DRS scheduling or NSX-T / NSX-V — provided by the VMware vSphere product family.
 OpenNebula exposes a multi-tenant, cloud-like provisioning layer on top of vCenter, including features like virtual data centers, data center federation or hybrid cloud computing to connect in-house vCenter infrastructures with public clouds.

 OpenNebula over vCenter is intended for companies that want to keep VMware management tools, procedures and workflows.
 For these companies, throwing away VMware and retooling the entire stack is not the answer.
 However, as they consider moving beyond virtualization toward a private cloud, they can choose to either invest more in VMware, or proceed on a tactically challenging but strategically rewarding path of open infrastructure.

 Architectural Overview
 ================================================================================

 OpenNebula assumes that your physical infrastructure adopts a classical cluster-like architecture with a front-end, and a set of vCenter instances grouping ESX hosts where Virtual Machines (VM) will be executed.
 There is at least one physical network joining all the vCenters and ESX hosts with the front-end.
-Connection from the front-end to vCenter is for management purposes, whereas the connection from the front-end to the ESX hosts is to support VNC connections.
+Connection from the front-end to vCenter is for management purposes, whereas the connection from the front-end to the ESX hosts is to support VNC or VMRC connections.

 The VMware vCenter drivers enable OpenNebula to access one or more vCenter servers that manage one or more ESX Clusters.
 Each ESX Cluster is presented in OpenNebula as an aggregated hypervisor.
 Note that OpenNebula scheduling decisions are therefore made at ESX Cluster level; vCenter then uses the DRS component to select the actual ESX host and Datastore to deploy the Virtual Machine.